rectorphp/getrector-com/resources/blog/posts/2024/2024-08-19-how-to-migrate-codeigniter-to-symfony-or-laravel.md

 <br>

-## Step 6: Prepare for Configs
+## Step 7: Prepare for Configs

-CodeIgniter has straighfoward way to configure your project:
+CodeIgniter has a straightforward way to configure your project:

 ```php
 <?php